Gender pay gap in the United States: By race

 In the U.S., using median hourly earnings statistics (not controlling for job type differences), disparities in pay relative to white men are largest for Latina women (58% of white men's hourly earnings and 90% of Latino men's hourly earnings) and second-largest for Black women (65% and 91% when compared to Black men), while white women have a pay gap of 82%.
 However, Asian women earn 87% as much as white men, making them the group of women with the smallest pay gap relative to white men.

 The average woman is expected to earn $430,480 less than the average white man over a lifetime.
 Native American women can expect to earn $883,040 less, Black women earn $877,480 less, and Latina women earn $1,007,080 less over a lifetime.
 Asian American women's lifetime pay deficit is $365,440.

+While differences in education level explain a significant portion of the racial pay gap among men, the impact is smaller among women and has diminished over time.
+This suggests that structural factors beyond education, such as discrimination and occupational segregation, play a significant role in causing wage disparities.
+Black individuals, even when pursuing higher education, are more likely to engage in community-serving but lower-paid fields.
+This contributes to their lower overall earnings compared to Whites, who are better represented in profitable professions like engineering and pharmaceutical sciences.

+By sexual orientation

+For every dollar the typical worker earns, LGBTQ+ White workers earn 97 cents, LGBTQ+ Latino workers earn 90 cents, LGBTQ+ Black workers earn 80 cents, Native American workers earn 70 cents, and LGBTQ+ Asian/Asian Pacific Islander workers earn 1 dollar.
+As for LGBTQ+ pay gap by gender, LGBTQ+ men earn 96 cents for every dollar the typical worker earns while LGBTQ+ women earn 87 cents.
+In comparing the pay gap among different races of LGBTQ+ women, Whites earn 96 cents for every dollar, Blacks earn 85 cents, Native Americans earn 75 cents, and Latinos earn 72 cents.